 In fact, the toughest part is working out exactly what's causing the issue.

 Good news about this though: it's a case of letting time pass.

 So let's take a look at the three most common causes of white chalky toenails.

 I often lay awake at night wondering if shellac was a military invention.
 Like superglue and duct tape, it's durable as hell.

 Not only can the vivid plastic melt your top toenail layer off; it smothers them of oxygen.

-So if your naked toenails are a fetching shade of chalky, think back.
+So if your naked toenails (or fingernails) are a fetching shade of chalky, think back.